 Helping existing businesses grow their operations by improving incumbent worker skills and productivity

+Develop regional strategies with the Metro LWDA that are suitable and sustainable.

 Description of Strategies and Services – Provide a description of the strategies and services that will be used in the local area in order to accomplish the items listed below.

 How will the area engage employers in workforce development programs, including small employers and employers in in-demand industry sectors and occupations?

 The Board knows that employer engagement is an important strategy to help job seekers connect with employment opportunities in the area.
-Each year the Board hosts a variety of business summits, forums, and roundtables to gather information and discuss occupations and career pathways with small employers as well as the businesses in the in-demand industry sectors.
+The Board has engaged small employers by including them to attend Workforce Wednesday activities.
+This activity allows small employers and in-demand industry sectors to showcase and interact with jobseekers for direct hires.

 Using the information gleaned from these ongoing employer engagement efforts, the Board develops sector-based training programs that prepare qualified workers for careers in the targeted industries.
 Additionally, working with employer partners, the Board creates registered apprenticeship models that provide apprentices a combination of classroom-based training and paid training at the worksite that leads to permanent employment

+As a part of the regional efforts, the five (5) local boards are exploring how to coordinate individual activities to activities to more efficient and effective.
+A regional business engagement approach to seamless processes and procedures that lessen the impact to employers is one area the five (5) LWDA are working towards.

 How will the area support a local workforce development system that meets the needs of businesses in the local area?
 Discuss the area’s workforce services to businesses and how business and organized labor representatives on the Local Workforce Development Board (LWDB) contributed to the development of these strategies.
 Provide a listing of business services available through the area(s) such as employer workshops and assessment and screening of potential employees.

 The full Board, including its business members and labor representatives, have implemented a service delivery strategy for the local area that includes a dedicated Business Services Team.